hypersoft/pointer-stack/README.md

 Notes

-* Combinations of import, export, and void can be used to "slice", "join", "duplicate", "concatenate", or otherwise manipulate entire stacks.
+* Combinations of import, export, and void can be used to "slice", "join", "duplicate", "concatenate", or otherwise manipulate entire PointerStacks.

 * Calling "free" on a PointerStack does not free private data, or any element data.

-* The PointerStack API, does not recommend manipulating the actual stack pointer.
+* The PointerStack API, does not recommend manipulating the actual PointerStack pointer.
 This is in the full interest of data integrity.
 You should use the operationally sane "export" if you need to manually modify data, or pass it along to something else.
-Using pointer\_stack_pointer, is a pretty good way to "Put your eye out kid".
+Using pointer\_stack_pointer, is a pretty good way to "Shoot your eye out kid".
 Recommendation: adjust for richochet, shoot straight, and laugh triumphantly in the face of fear.

 ><hr>

+                  <center><h5>Points of Authority</h5></center>